Aditya-rgb/git_assignment_HeroVired/README.md

 2.Downloaded into the local machine and put it in main branch

-3. Following GIT commands were executed in git bash :
+3.Following GIT commands were executed in git bash :

    git checkout -b LFS # Creating a new branch LFS from MAIN branch